 Policy 14 of NPF4 and Policy 1 of both LDPs refer to qualities of successful places.
-The qualities of being 'Pleasant' and 'Adaptable' in Policy 14 of NPF4 are relevant to this proposal.
-These are reflected in the qualities of being 'Distinctive', 'Adaptable' and 'Safe and Pleasant' in Policy 1 of both LDPs.
-In both LDPs, the relevant factors to be considered 'Distinctive' is whether the development reflects local architecture and urban form.
-To be considered 'Adaptable' the proposal would require to ensure that buildings and spaces can be adapted for a range of uses.
-To be considered 'Safe and Pleasant', the proposal should avoid conflict with adjacent uses by having regard to adverse impacts that may be created by invasion of privacy or overshadowing.
+The qualities of being Pleasant and Distinctive in Policy 14 are relevant to this proposal.
+These are reflected in the qualities of being 'Distinctive' and 'Safe and Pleasant' in Policy 1 of both LDPs.
+In the adopted LDP, the relevant factors to be considered 'Distinctive' are whether the proposal reflects local architecture and urban form and contributes positively to historic buildings and places.
+In the proposed LDP, the relevant factors are whether the proposal respects landscape setting and character, and urban form, reflects local vernacular/architecture and materials and contributes positively to historic buildings and places.
+To be considered 'Safe and Pleasant', the proposal should avoid conflict with adjacent uses.